keycloak/keycloak/examples/demo-template/README.md

 * Transferring identity and role mappings via a special bearer token (Skeleton Key Token).
 * Bearer token authentication and authorization of JAX-RS services
 * Obtaining bearer tokens via the OAuth2 protocol
+* Interact with the Keycloak Admin REST Api

 There are multiple WAR projects.
 These will all run on the same WildFly instance, but pretend each one is running on a different machine on the network or Internet.